communityinclusion/communityinclusion.org/src/pages/projects/arrt.md

 <li>Provides advanced, multidisciplinary training in IDD employment research</li>
 <li>Addresses the critical need for better representation and capacity in the IDD research workforce and field</li>
 </ul>
-<p>The ARRT Program is housed at the Institute for Community Inclusion (ICI) at UMass Boston and brings together ICI’s expertise from the School of Global Inclusion and Social Development (SGISD) at UMass Boston and the National Association of State Directors of Developmental Disabilities Services (NASDDDS).
+<p>The ARRT program is housed at the Institute for Community Inclusion (ICI) at UMass Boston and brings together ICI’s expertise from the School of Global Inclusion and Social Development (SGISD) at UMass Boston and the National Association of State Directors of Developmental Disabilities Services (NASDDDS).
 ARRT is funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR).</p>
 </section>